 8. Desserts & Sweets

 From puddings and roll cakes to parfait cups and rare cheesecakes, 7-Eleven sweets are dangerously good for the price.
-Look for matcha tiramisu, cream puffs, and seasonal flavors like sakura or sweet potato.
+Look out for matcha tiramisu, cream puffs, and seasonal flavors like sakura or sweet potato.
 Most fall between ¥200–¥350.
 Limited-time items rotate often, so if something catches your eye, grab it while you can.

 9. Bakery Corner (Bread & Pastries)